• How to Create a Budget

 Notice that I said reputable.
 That matters.

-Before I knew about Credit Sesame, my husband had tried another site which offered a free credit score.
+Before I knew about Credit Karma, my husband had tried another site which offered a free credit score.
 Imagine our surprise when we saw a small charge hit our credit card the next month.
 It turns out it wasn’t really free after all!
 That has made us both pretty apprehensive about trusting anyone to give us our credit score.

-I had read many reviews about Credit Sesame.
+I had read many reviews about Credit Karma.
 With much nervous anticipation, I signed clicked to their site to learn about them.
 The first thing that popped up was that there was no credit card required.
 I didn’t even have to enter it!
 I instantly realized that there was no way they could sneak in and charge me anything.

-The thing I do want to point out is that while most lenders check your FICO score, Credit Sesame uses TransUnions’ VantageScore.
+The thing I do want to point out is that while most lenders check your FICO score, Credit Karma uses TransUnions’ VantageScore.
 This may mean a slight difference in the actual number, but they are both pretty close.

 The next thing I was wondering was how do they make money?
 They don’t just want to give me my credit score because they are just that amazing.
 They do make money.
 The way they make income on their site is simple.
 They will show you various credit card and home loan offers.
 If you click on these offers, then they get paid.

 The final concern I had was a hard pull on my credit.
 Every time someone checks your score or your credit, a note is added to your account.
 The more pulls, the more than hurt your credit rating.
-Credit Sesame does a soft pull.
+Credit Karma does a soft pull.
 That means it is reflected nowhere on your credit report and can have no negative impact on it.

-You can head over to Credit Sesame and check out their site yourself.
+You can head over to Credit Karma and check out their site yourself.
 Remember, this is 100% free for you to join (just don’t click on any offers and you’ll never pay a dime).

 HOW TO IMPROVE YOUR CREDIT SCORE